Truly wireless earbuds are the newest tech trend sweeping across the audio peripherals category.

-But how to control these earbuds without an inline remote might be the very first question which pops up in your mind right now.
+But how to control these earbuds without an inline remote might be the very first question that pops up in your mind right now.

 Some brands even allow you to customize these gestures from the assisted smartphone app according to your liking.

 In the current Indian market, you can purchase a good pair of wireless earbuds for just under Rs.2,000.
 If you wanna try out more premium wireless earbuds, the price goes up to even Rs.15,000.